 The knuckle joint press translates the energy of a motor through a powerful linkage design, and is capable of delivering a tremendous amount of force.
 The drive shaft crank rotates completely.
 The links are well grounded to support such pressure.

 The eccentric press uses a motor to drive an eccentric shaft, rotating in a connecting rod.
 The connecting rod moves a ram in a slider joint one dimensionally.
 The eccentric shaft itself is round, therefore it may completely rotate within the connecting rod.
 The center of the drive is not the center of the overall shaft.
 As the motor rotates, the center of the drive remains stable but the overall center of the shaft changes.
 This causes the shaft to change position, providing motion.
 The actual principle of an eccentric press is very similar to a crank press.

 Rack And Pinion Press

-Forging screw presses use the rotational energy of a motor to turn a large screw.
-Typically a friction disk is used to translate the force from the drive shaft to the screw's head.
+Screw presses use the rotational energy of a motor to turn a large screw.
+Typically, a friction disk is used to translate the force from the drive shaft to the screw's head.
 The screw pushes a ram with great mechanical advantage.
 Screw presses are similar to hydraulic presses in that they are relatively slow and require a longer contact with the work.
 Screw presses are also similar to hydraulic presses in that they can produce a constant amount of force over a long stroke.
-Some screw press machines in modern industry can produce 31,000 tons, (62,000,000 lbs), of force.
+Some screw press machine tools in modern industry can produce 31,000 tons, (62,000,000 lbs), of force.